Navigate college admissions with experts who care about the whole you

 • Don’t forget the fun stuff.
 Time management is as much for scheduling in the fun that is to be had as it is for getting work done.
 Make sure you use your calendars and emerging time estimation skills for both.

-Kimberly Stewart MS CCC-SLP is a licensed speech-language pathologist who specializes in spoken and written language processing and executive function.
-She works in private practice in Lexington, Massachusetts and can be reached at (781) 861-7500 or via email at kimstewartslp@gmail.com.
+Kimberly Stewart MS CCC-SLP is a cognitive-linguistic therapist and licensed speech-language pathologist who specializes in spoken and written language processing and executive function.
+She works in private practice in Concord, Massachusetts and can be reached at (781) 861-7500 or via email at kimstewartslp@gmail.com.